Definitions and Interpretation

 Intellectual Property Rights

-The Customer acknowledges that all Intellectual Property Rights used by or subsisting in Equipment systems, software (including the Software), hardware, documentation, tools, utilities, methodologies, specifications, techniques and other materials and know-how, in the delivery of Services, documents and any other materials provided by Supplier to Customer are and shall as between the Supplier and the Customer remain the sole property of the Supplier.
+The Customer acknowledges that all Intellectual Property Rights used by or subsisting in Equipment systems, software (including the Software and any Customisation of the Software), hardware, documentation, tools, utilities, methodologies, specifications, techniques and other materials and know-how, in the delivery of Services, documents and any other materials provided by Supplier to Customer are and shall as between the Supplier and the Customer remain the sole property of the Supplier.
+Customisation includes any modifications made to the standard software including the source and object code.

 The Supplier’s Intellectual Property Rights shall remain the exclusive property of the Supplier, and the Customer shall not at any time make any unauthorised use of such Intellectual Property Rights, nor authorise or permit any of its agents or contractors or any other person to do so.